Bullying at Work

 Make the complaint in writing to your line manager and ask that it is passed on to another manager to look into.
 If that doesn’t happen, or isn’t possible, make the complaint to your boss’s manager or HR department.

-What do I do when the person bullying me is a sole trader or the firm’s managing director or owner?
+What if the person bullying me is a sole trader or the firm’s managing director or owner?

 Follow the grievance procedure.
 It may help you later if you have to take legal action against your employer.

-What do I do if my boss is violent and abusive towards me and I’m afraid to make a complaint?
+What can I do if my boss is violent and abusive towards me and I’m afraid to make a complaint?

 If you think that making a complaint will cause further bullying or harassment, you don’t need to follow normal grievance procedures.
-In cases like this, you can take legal action.
+You can take legal action – and if you fear for your safety you should contact the police.

-Can I use employment law to sue my boss over bullying at work?
+Can I use employment law to sue my boss for bullying at work?

 Sometimes the problem continues even after you have followed your employer’s grievance procedure.
 If nothing is done to put things right, you can think about legal action to sue your boss.
 The first thing to do is write a formal grievance letter.
 If this doesn’t resolve things, you can then consider going to an Employment Tribunal.